tonyc/open890/README.md

 clean design, and high-speed bandscope/audio scope displays, among other features not available either on the radio itself, or in the ARCP remote control software.

-It is currently only designed to interface with the TS890 via a LAN (or wifi) connection, and not a USB (or serial) connection.
+It is currently only designed to interface with the TS-890 via a LAN (or wifi) connection, and not a USB (or serial) connection.
+It may work with the TS-990, as the command set is very similar, but is currently untested.

 ## Installation from source